 The video below provides great tips on how to approach setting up a still life composition.

-How to Set Up an L-Shape Composition for a Still Life of Kitchen Items Video
+How to Set Up a Successful Composition for a Still Life

 Drawing a Still Life